Professor

 Location

-In addition to my work in Gender Studies, I serve as the Interim Coordinator of the Stan State Collaborative Online International Learning (COIL) program that pairs Stan State courses with courses taught at campuses throughout the world.
-I served as the Director of the campus’ Faculty Center for Excellence in Teaching and Learning from 2008-2014, and currently serve as a Faculty Fellow at the Center especially addressing issues of equity, social justice and anti-racism.
-I’ve also held many positions in faculty governance and serve on many campus committees.
-I am also an affiliate faculty member of the Doctorate Program in Educational Leadership.
+In addition to my work in Gender Studies, I serve as the Coordinator of the Stan State Collaborative Online International Learning (COIL) program that pairs Stan State courses with courses taught at campuses throughout the world.
+I help to connect faculty to partners in other countries, and facilitate programs to help faculty to incorporate global issues and COIL projects into their courses.
+I include COIL projects in most of my fall and spring courses, especially partnering with campuses in Mexico.
+I also serve as a facilitator for Soliya, a virtual program that engages college-aged young adults in dialogues addressing global issues.
+I served as the Director of the Stan State Faculty Center for Excellence in Teaching and Learning from 2008-2014, and I periodically provide faculty development workshops through the FCETL I also served as the Faculty Director for Advising and Learning Cohorts from 2016-2019.
+I’ve held many positions in faculty governance and serve on several campus committees.

-I teach a lot of my courses in online and hybrid formats, and the Gender Studies program is expanding its online offerings to increase student access to our courses.
-I am a certified online course reviewer for the CSU (using the Quality Learning and Teaching/QLT rubric) and for Quality Matters, and regularly facilitate faculty workshops/course on online teaching and the use of QLT.
+I teach most of my courses in online and hybrid formats, and the Gender Studies program is continually expanding its online offerings to increase student access to our courses.
+I am a certified online course reviewer for the CSU (using the Quality Learning and Teaching/QLT rubric) and for Quality Matters, and regularly facilitate faculty workshops and courses on online teaching and the use of the QLT rubric.
 I also hold an MS in Online Teaching and Learning from Cal State East Bay.
-I have been teaching online since 2000, and have published articles and presented workshops about online teaching and online feminist pedagogies.

 • Ph.D., Cultural Studies, The Ohio State University, 2001